 (2) An application under this section —

-[(a) deleted]
+(a) must be made in an approved manner; and

-(b) shall be accompanied by particulars of the proposed variation; and
+(b) must be accompanied by particulars of the proposed variation; and

-(c) shall specify the reasons for the proposed variation; and
+(c) must specify the reasons for the proposed variation; and

-(d) shall be accompanied by the prescribed fee.
+(d) must be accompanied by the prescribed fee.

-(3) The Minister may, at any time, by notice in writing served on a person who has made an application under this section, require him to furnish within a time specified in the notice further information in connection with his application.
+(3) The Minister may, at any time, by notice in writing served on a person who has made an application under this section, require the applicant to furnish within a time specified in the notice further information in connection with the application.

 (4) The Minister may —

-(a) give notice of an application under this section to such persons, if any, as he thinks fit; and
+(a) give notice of an application under this section to such persons, if any, as the Minister thinks fit; and

-(b) specify a period within which each person to whom notice is so given may submit to the Minister in writing any matters that he wishes to be considered in connection with the application.
+(b) specify a period within which each person to whom notice is so given may submit to the Minister in writing any matters that the person wishes to be considered in connection with the application.

-(5) After considering particulars of any matters submitted to him under subsection (4), the Minister may vary the licence to such extent as he thinks necessary or may refuse to vary the licence.
+(5) After considering particulars of any matters submitted under subsection (4), the Minister may vary the licence to such extent as the Minister thinks necessary or may refuse to vary the licence.

 [Section 15 amended: No. 28 of 1994 s.
 77; No. 42 of 2010 s.
-177.]
+177; No. 17 of 2024 s.
+180 and 197.]

-16. Power of Minister to grant easements etc. over Crown land
+16. Power of Minister to grant instruments

-Notwithstanding anything to the contrary contained in any Act or in any licence, proclamation, reservation, declaration or dedication of or with respect to any Crown land, the Minister for Lands, or a public service officer of the Department, as defined in the Land Administration Act 1997 section 3(1), who is authorised in writing by the Minister for Lands to do so in that Minister’s name, may, upon such terms and conditions, and subject to the payment of such fee as the grantor thinks fit, grant to a licensee any lease, easement, licence or other authority necessary or expedient to enable the licensee —
+(1) Notwithstanding anything to the contrary contained in any Act or in any licence, proclamation, reservation, declaration or dedication of or with respect to any Crown land, the Minister for Lands, or a public service officer of the Department, as defined in the Land Administration Act 1997 section 3(1), who is authorised in writing by the Minister for Lands to do so in that Minister’s name, may, subject to the payment of such fee as the grantor thinks fit, grant to a licensee any lease, easement, licence or other authority (the instrument) necessary or expedient to enable the licensee —

 (a) to construct the pipeline specified in the licensee’s licence over any such Crown land; and